Instructions for Authors

-All correspondences (manuscript submission, follow-up, reviewer’s reports, revision files, acceptance form, and other forms of publications) about J Clin Med Kaz should be made online.
-The rules about the manuscripts that would be submitted are given below.
+All correspondence (manuscript submissions, follow-ups, reviewer reports, revision files, and acceptance forms) regarding J Clin Med Kaz must be made online.
+The rules for manuscripts submitted are as follows:

 WRITING INSTRUCTIONS

-Submitted manuscripts should be prepared using the Microsoft Word program.
-All manuscripts, figures, and pictures must be submitted electronically in WORD and PDF format via an online submission page.
-Authors should ensure that (apart from the title page) the manuscript should contain no clues about the identity of authors and institution where the study was performed.
+Submitted manuscripts should be prepared using Microsoft Word.
+All manuscripts, figures and images must be submitted electronically in Word (DOCX) and PDF format via an online submission page Authors should ensure that, apart from the title page, the manuscript contains no clues about the identity of the author or the institution where the research was conducted.

 All articles should be arranged on the basis of the following sequence: